West Branch Campground

 Directions

-From Happy Camp, go north on Indian Creek Road/Forest Road 48 approximately 12 miles to the campground on the right.
+From Happy Camp, travel north on Indian Creek Road (Forest Service Road 48) approximately 12 miles.
+The campground is on the right.

 Amenities